 - Object A part of the configuration that contains tables and/or fields.
 Valid command lines must be specific enough to indicate an individual object. - Subcommand A kind of command that is available only when nested within the scope of another command.
 After entering a command, its applicable sub-commands are available to you until you exit the scope of the command, or until you descend an additional level into another sub-command.
-Indentation is used to indicate levels of nested commands (See Indentation on page 24).
+Indentation is used to indicate levels of nested commands (See Indentation on page 25).

 Not all top-level commands have sub-commands.
-Available sub-commands vary by their containing scope (See Sub-commands on page 26).
+Available sub-commands vary by their containing scope (See Sub-commands on page 27).

 - Table A set of fields that is one of possibly multiple similar sets which each have a name or number, such as an administrator account, policy, or network interface.
-These named or numbered sets are sometimes referenced by other parts of the configuration that use them (See Notation on page 24). - Option A kind of value that must be one or more words from of a fixed set of options (See Notation on page 24). - Field The name of a setting, such as ip or hostname.
+These named or numbered sets are sometimes referenced by other parts of the configuration that use them (See Notation on page 25). - Option A kind of value that must be one or more words from of a fixed set of options (See Notation on page 25). - Field The name of a setting, such as ip or hostname.
 Fields in some tables must be configured with values.
 Failure to configure a required field will result in an invalid object configuration error message, and the FortiMail unit will discard the invalid table. - Value A number, letter, IP address, or other type of input that is usually your configuration setting held by a field.

-Valid input types are indicated by constraint notation (See Notation on page 24).
+Some commands, however, require multiple input values which may not be named but are simply entered in sequential order in the same command line.
+Valid input types are indicated by constraint notation (See Notation on page 25).